dotboris/vuejs-serverside-template-xss/README.md

 following url: `http://localhost:8080/?injectme=foobar`.
 We can also see that the text `foobar` is injected in the page.

-This injection looks to be done server side.
+This injection looks to be done serverside.
 We can confirm this by looking at the source of the page.
 We see that `foobar` was part of the response sent by the server.